skoolkid/skoolkit/sphinx/source/commands.rst

                             g = Graphics            y = Glossary
                             i = Disassembly index

-When `skool2html.py` is run, it looks for `skool` files, `ref` files, CSS files, JavaScript files and font files required by the disassembly (along with any files listed in the :ref:`resources` section of the `ref` file) in the following directories, in the order listed:
+`skool2html.py` searches the following directories for `skool` files, `ref` files, CSS files, JavaScript files, font files, and files listed in the :ref:`resources` section of the `ref` file:

 * The directory that contains the `skool` or `ref` file named on the command line